 To achieve a high level of fitness for life sounds like hard work - and not just from the physical point of view.
-Many people fail to maintain fitness because, and let's be honest, exercise routines can be boring!
+Many people fail to maintain personal fitness because, and let's be honest, exercise routines can be boring!
 Where is the fun in doing the same exercises week in week out?
 Yes, there are many who do stick to their regimes, but why devote so much time to something that doesn't really engage you?
 Do you remember how much fun a trip to the park was with your friends, a bat and a ball?
 How much exercise did you get in one afternoon playing a few games?

-You may have heard of The Alexander Technique as a method to improve your health by correcting your posture, but it has far more to offer.
+You may have heard of The Alexander Technique as a method to improve your health and fitness by correcting your posture, but it has far more to offer.
 Learning this highly practical technique can add a new dimension to training giving you a totally new attitude to fitness and physical activity and increasing your chances of staying with a fitness program.

 Whether interested in developing total fitness or just looking for relief from the all too common aches and pains, a subtle change in attitude and approach will help you get more from your body.
 Learning the Alexander Technique helps you develop a better understanding of your body, how it works, how it moves and how to make movement easier so you can do more with less effort.
 Achieving a high level of fitness for life is within your reach when you know how to use your body correctly.
 It is ironic that people frequently injure themselves doing activities they believe should be keeping them fit and healthy!